-CNC machining is one of the core processes in manufacturing.
-Its machining processes produce intricate and sophisticated products which have applications in various industries.
+CNC machining is one of the core processes in manufacturing that produce intricate and sophisticated products which have applications in various industries.
 However, these processes would be difficult to execute without the machines that drive them.
 Without the G and M codes, these machines can’t function.

 What is G Code and M Code?

-As mentioned earlier, CNC machining depends on these two codes.
-However, what is the exact functions of these codes?
-How they exert their effects on the CNC machine?
+As mentioned earlier, G and M codes are required for CNC machining.
+However, what is the exact function of the two CNC letters program?
+How do they control CNC machines?
 This section will answer these questions and also highlight the differences between both codes.

 What is G Code?

-While G is the most common letter in G code CNC programming, it is not the only letter used.
-Other letters also have functions in the code, and these letters tend to have the same functions regardless of the company’s format.
-Examples of some letters in the G code includes:
+While G is the most common letter in G codes CNC programming, it is not the only letter used.
+Other letters also tend to represent different commands.
+Examples of some letters in the G code include:

 A: It directs the tool around the x-axis.